ipfabric/docs/docs/IP_Fabric_API/Path_Lookup/index.md

 The `graphResult` construct describes the detail of the topology of the end to end path through the network.
 It consists of three sections:

-- `settings` - echoes the settings from the request body or the system settings as they apply to line styles, colours, weights and labels; hidden device types and groupings
+- `settings` - echoes the settings from the request body or the system settings as they apply to line styles, colors, weights and labels; hidden device types and groupings
 - `boxLabels` - text labels for each of the groups
 - `graphData` - a JSON construct containing a list of nodes and edges in the topological view of the path.
 Takes the form: